cpapdotcom/usx-javascript-style-guide/README.md

   <a name="functions--signature-spacing"></a><a name="7.11"></a>
   - [7.11](#functions--signature-spacing) Spacing in a function signature. eslint: [`space-before-function-paren`](http://eslint.org/docs/rules/space-before-function-paren) [`space-before-blocks`](http://eslint.org/docs/rules/space-before-blocks)

     > Why?
-Consistency is good, and you shouldn’t have to add or remove a space when adding or removing a name.
+Consistency is good, and the syntax is easier to read.

     ```javascript
     // bad